DustyHealer/Docker-Tutorial-Notes/readme.md

 docker logs container_id: To check the logs for a particular container.

 # Remove containers
-docker stop container_id: This command will stop the container with id = container_id. docker kill container_id: This command will kill containers just like we kill processes in task manager.
+1. docker stop container_id: This command will stop the container with id = container_id.
+2. docker kill container_id: This command will kill containers just like we kill processes in task
+3. manager.
 Mostly used for unresponsive processes or containers.
+4. docker rm container_id: This is used to remove the container from the list of containers on docker ps.
+5. docker system prune: This command will delete all the containers which are currently not in the running state.
+6. docker rm -f container_id: This command is used to force removal of a running container.

 # docker exec
 docker exec -i -t container_id ls: To run commands inside the docker container.
 In this case, we are running the ls inside the container.
 We can start the terminal inside the container inside the sh.